-- Scientific Implementation Merit and Feasibility of the Investigation All of the factors defined in Section 7.2.3 of the AO apply to the evaluation of the CSR.
+Scientific Implementation Merit and Feasibility of the Proposed Investigation: All of the factors defined in Section 7.2.3 of the AO apply to the evaluation of the CSR.
 Note that details have been added to one of the subfactors of Factor B-1, Merit of the instruments and mission design.
-Also, an additional subfactor has been added to Factor B-2, Probability of technical success. - Factor B-1.
-Merit of the instruments and mission design for addressing the science goals and objectives.
-This factor includes the degree to which the proposed mission will address the goals and objectives; the appropriateness of the selected instruments and mission design for addressing the goals and objectives; the degree to which the proposed instruments and mission can provide the necessary data, including details on data collection strategy and plans (n.b., details added for the evaluation of the CSR); and the sufficiency of the data gathered to complete the scientific investigation.
+Also, an additional subfactor has been added to Factor B-2, Probability of technical success.

+Factor B-1.
+Merit of the scientific implementation in supporting the scientific goals and objectives.
+This factor includes the appropriateness of the proposed mission architecture, instruments, and measurement techniques for addressing the goals and objectives; how well the anticipated measurements support the goals and objectives; the degree to which the proposed instruments and mission can provide the necessary data, including details on data collection strategy and plans (n.b., items in italics added for the evaluation of the CSR); and the appropriateness of the mission requirements for guiding development and ensuring scientific success.

-- Factor B-2.
+Factor B-2.
 Probability of technical success.
-This factor includes the maturity and technical readiness of the instruments or demonstration of a clear path to achieve necessary maturity; the adequacy of the plan to develop the instruments within the proposed cost and schedule; the robustness of those plans, including recognition of risks and mitigation plans for retiring those risks; the likelihood of success in developing any new technology that represents an untested advance in the state of the art; the ability of the development team both institutions and individuals to successfully implement those plans; and the likelihood of success for both the development and the operation of the instruments within the mission design.
-This factor includes assessment of technology readiness, heritage, environmental concerns, accommodation, and complexity of interfaces for the instrument design (n.b., subfactor added for the evaluation of the CSR). - Factor B-3.
-Merit of the data analysis, cartography, data archiving plan, and/or sample analysis plan.
-This factor includes the merit of plans for data analysis and/or sample analysis, data archiving, cartography, and/or sample curation to meet the goals and objectives of the investigation; to result in the publication of science discoveries in the professional literature; and to preserve data and analysis samples of value to the science community.
-Considerations in this factor include assessment of planning and budget adequacy and evidence of plans for well-documented, high-level data products, maps, and software usable to the entire science community; assessment of adequate resources for physical interpretation of data; an assessment of the planning and budget adequacy and evidence of plans for the preliminary evaluation and curation of any returned samples; reporting scientific results in the professional literature (e.g., refereed journals); and assessment of the proposed plan for the timely release of the data to the public domain for enlarging its science impact.
+This factor includes the maturity and technical readiness of the instruments or demonstration of a clear path to achieve necessary maturity; the adequacy of the plan to develop the instruments within the proposed cost and schedule; the robustness of those plans, including recognition of risks and mitigation plans for retiring those risks; the likelihood of success in developing any new technology that represents an untested advance in the state of the art; the ability of the development team-both institutions and individuals-to successfully implement those plans; and the likelihood of success for both the development and the operation of the instruments within the mission design.
+This factor includes assessment of technology readiness, heritage, environmental concerns, accommodation, and complexity of interfaces for the instrument design (n.b., subfactor in italics added for the evaluation of the CSR).

+Factor B-3.
+Data adequacy, sufficiency, analysis, and archiving.
+This factor includes the degree to which the proposed mission and instruments can provide the necessary data, particularly the adequacy of the quality and quantity of data provided by the investigation to complete the investigation and meet the proposed science goals and objectives and result in the publication of science discoveries in the professional literature.
+Additionally, this factor includes the merit of plans for data analysis, data archiving, cartography, and/or sample analysis and curation to meet the goals and objectives of the investigation and to preserve data and analysis samples of value to the science community.
+Considerations in the assessment each of these plans include adequate resources (e.g., budget, schedule, equipment) and the timely execution of the plans, especially for release to the public domain of data usable to the entire science community (and associated high-level data products and software) and/or samples for enlarging the science impact.